sondande/KNN-Implementation/README.md

    - This makes sense to me because we are searching for the nearest neighbor to our value.
 From this, once we find the closest values, it becomes a find the the highest value from our k values.
 From this, if we have more neighbors, it extends our range of distance which can result in the answer to be less accurate.
    From this, if there are more results that are the opposite of the one we want, we will predict the wrong value due to the majority of values are of the wrong label compared to the ones that are more closely similar to the test instance we are evaluating.

-5) (BONUS) Pick 10 different random seeds (document them in your README file) and rerun k- Nearest Neighbors with a k = 1 on the penguins.csv data.
+5) Pick 10 different random seeds (document them in your README file) and rerun k- Nearest Neighbors with a k = 1 on the penguins.csv data.
 Record the average of the accuracy across the 10 runs.
 Next, rerun the program on the same 10 seeds but only consider two attributes at a time (ignoring the other two attributes not in the chosen pair).
 Record the average accuracy for each pair of attributes across the 10 seeds.
 Since there are four attributes, there are six possible pairs of attributes (e.g., bill_length_mm-bill_depth_mm is one pair, so flipper_length_mm and body_mass_g would be ignored for this pair).
 Finally, compare the average accuracy results between (1-6) all six pairs of attributes and (7) the results using all four attributes.
 Did any pairs of attributes do as well (or better) than learning using all four attributes?
 Speculate why you observed your results.